torproject/sbws/docs/source/glossary.rst

         It is also called :term:`generator` when it is the same tool that is used to generate :term:`bandwidth list file` s.

+   generator
+        Term to refer to the tool that generates the :term:`bandwidth list file` s.
+Often used as a synomym for :term:`scanner`.

    sbws scanner
         The sbws command that a :term:`bandwidth authority` runs continuously to gather information about how fast Tor relays are.
 The results from